Banks are boring.

 What I like most about NBKC Bank is that they act and speak very plainly.
 They are like many other banks in that they don't hide fees or come up with cryptic schedules for minimum daily balance requirements or any of that stuff.

 More importantly, they explain everything very simply.
 They don't give their accounts ridiculous names because they know that those names are just marketing.
-They call their personal account a Personal Account. (it's called Personal to differentiate from its Business products)
+They call their personal accounts a Personal Account. (to differentiate from its Business products)

 The Personal Account is a checking account product that you can open with $5 and has a $0 minimum balance.
 With that account, you get an NBKC Debit MasterCard and a box of checks for free.

 The fee structure of the account is great, here it is: